 Of the total 100 points, a student may earn 50 points in class and 50 points on the final exam.
 Students are graded using the ECTS (A-E) and a numerical system (1-5).
-To be eligible to take the final exam, a student must earn at least 25.2 points (7.2 points in the practical exercises and 9 points in each midterm exam) out of the maximum 50 points that can be earned in class.
-Students who receive a score of 25.1 or lower (Category F) must re-enrol in the course.
+To be eligible to take the final exam, a student must earn at least 25 points out of the maximum 50 points that can be earned in class.
+Students who receive a score of 24.9 or lower (Category F) must re-enrol in the course.